Kaupthing Singer & Friedlander

 Kaupthing Singer & Friedlander was a financial services provider offering corporate and investment banking services to small and medium-sized companies, as well as wealth management services for high-net-worth individuals.
 Primary areas of activity were treasury, investment management, capital markets services, asset finance, and private banking.
 The company was created in August 2006 by the merger of Singer & Friedlander Plc and Icelandic Kaupthing Bank.
-The UK government put the company into administration in October 2008 in response to the failure of its parent as a result of the financial crisis of 2007–08.
+The UK government put the company into administration in October 2008 in response to the failure of its parent as a result of the 2008 financial crisis.

 Singer & Friedlander

 Singer & Friedlander Plc was originally a City of London based merchant bank.
 It was founded in 1907 by Julius Singer and Ernst Friedlander.
-George Soros worked as a clerk and later moved to the arbitrage department of the company in the 1950s.
-In August 2005 it was acquired by Kaupthing Holdings UK Limited, a subsidiary of Kaupthing Bank, the largest bank in Iceland.
+George Soros had been employed there as a clerk and later transferred to the arbitrage department of the company in the 1950s.
+In August 2005, it was acquired by Kaupthing Holdings UK Limited, a subsidiary of Kaupthing Bank, the largest bank in Iceland.

-In August 2006 Singer & Friedlander moved its headquarters from the City of London to One Hanover Street, London, W1S 1AX in the Mayfair area in the City of Westminster in London.
-At the same time Kaupthing Bank's subsidiary in the UK, Kaupthing Limited, relocated to the same building and the entities merged to form Kaupthing Singer & Friedlander.
+In August 2006, Singer & Friedlander moved its headquarters from the City of London to One Hanover Street, London, W1S 1AX in the Mayfair area in the City of Westminster in London.
+At the same time, Kaupthing Bank's subsidiary in the UK, Kaupthing Limited, relocated to the same building and the entities merged to form Kaupthing Singer & Friedlander.

-Financial crisis of 2007–2008
+2008 financial crisis

-On 8 October 2008 the UK Treasury used the Banking (Special Provisions) Act 2008 to transfer Kaupthing Singer and Friedlander’s Kaupthing Edge deposit business to ING Direct, a wholly owned subsidiary of ING Group, the remainder of Kaupthing Singer and Friedlander's business was put into administration.
-There is an ongoing dispute regarding ING's refusal to accept the terms of fixed rate deposits advertised on the Kaupthing Edge website after its acquisition of the company.
+On 8 October 2008, the UK Treasury used the Banking (Special Provisions) Act 2008 to transfer Kaupthing Singer and Friedlander’s Kaupthing Edge deposit business to ING Direct, a wholly owned subsidiary of the ING Group.
+The remainder of Kaupthing Singer and Friedlander's business was put into administration.
+There is an ongoing dispute regarding ING's refusal to accept the terms of fixed rate deposits advertised on the Kaupthing Edge website after its acquisition by the company.